-Originally designed by John Nash in the early 19th century, Regent's Crescent is an historic site on the south-east corner of Regent’s Park.
+Originally designed by John Nash in the early 19th century, Regent’s Crescent is a historic site on the south-east corner of Regent’s Park.
 The building was damaged during the Second World War and reconstructed in the 1960s, but with the addition of a pair of residential blocks at the rear.

-The structure will utilise either shallow rafts or piled foundations, and two new basement levels have been proposed for both sides of the crescent.
+The new structure will utilise either shallow rafts or piled foundations, and two new basement levels have been proposed for both sides of the crescent.
 In addition, there is an existing sewer running beneath the gardens behind the crescent which could clash with the planned basement, so it will likely be necessary to divert this to the edge of the site.